Bird Flu Resurgence in France and the US: What Is Avian Virus? What Do We Know?

 Video Editor: Ashutosh Bharadwaj

-Avian influenza is the disease caused by infection with avian (bird) influenza (flu) Type A viruses.
-This is said to occur naturally among wild aquatic birds worldwide and can infect domestic poultry and other birds and animals, explained the Centre for Disease Control and Prevention (CDC).
+Avian influenza is a disease caused by infection with avian (bird) influenza (flu) Type A viruses.
+This is said to occur naturally among wild aquatic birds worldwide and can infect domestic poultry and other birds and animals, the Centre for Disease Control and Prevention (CDC) has previously explained.

-Can human beings be infected with the bird flu?
+How common is it for human beings to be infected with the bird flu?